MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Start-Job.md

 ### -WorkingDirectory

 Specifies the initial working directory of the background job.
 If the parameter isn't specified, the job runs from the default location.
-The Windows default is `$HOME\Documents` and on Linux or macOS the default is `$HOME`.
+The default location is the current working directory of the caller that started the job.

 This parameter was introduced in PowerShell 7.